FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Trundhom Sun Chariot

-In Europe, the earliest evidence of metallurgy using copper have been found in sites dating to before 4000 BC.
-It's written that the emergence of metals was tied to the presence of specialized artisans, socioeconomic evolution that involved long-distance trading, and advanced knowledge of minerals and ores and their thermal reactions.
+In Europe, the earliest evidence of metallurgy using copper have been found in sites dating to before 4000 B.C.
+It's written that the emergence of metallurgy was tied to the presence of specialized artisans, socioeconomic evolution that involved long-distance trading, and advanced knowledge of minerals and ores and their thermal reactions.

-Gold necklaces weighing more than 4 pounds, dating to the Middle and Late Bronze Age have also been found.
+Gold necklaces weighing more than four pounds, dating to the Middle and Late Bronze Age have also been discovered.
 These, along with cups and goblets of gold decorated with stamped circles of the sun, were at times buried with jewels and bronze vessels, constituting typical offerings by the western people.
 The Miceaneans used gold in the glorification of dead heroes.

 In terms of fashion, one of the most famous discoveries was the Egtvd coffins in Jutland, Denmark.
 Contained within an oak coffin were the remains of a young girl attired in linen bodice with half-length sleeves, short skirt which featured a series of linen strings attached to a sash wound twice around the waist, and a bone comb.